john852517791/awesome-fake-audio-detection/private-paper-summary/readme.md

 paper summarization

-i only focus on the LA track of FAD
+i only focus on the LA track of FAD（partial spoof is not my concern）

 # icassp

 ## 2023

-#### Learning From Yourself: A Self-Distillation Method for Fake Speech Detection
+### Learning From Yourself: A Self-Distillation Method for Fake Speech Detection

 ##### method